uwblueprint/starter-code-v2/README.md

 **Backend API:** REST or GraphQL<br>
 **Database:** PostgreSQL or MongoDB<br>
 **User Auth:** Opt-in or opt-out<br>
+**File Storage:** Opt-in or opt-out<br>

 The provided frontend is a React application written in TypeScript.

 ## Key Features & Benefits
 * Many stack combinations, built with separation of concerns in mind to make it easy to swap out layers of the codebase as needed
-* Prebuilt authentication & authorization services
+* Prebuilt authentication and authorization services, including Google OAuth integration
 * Basic CRUD services via PostgresSQL and MongoDB ORMs
 * Email service
+* File storage service
+* CSV export utilities
-* (WIP) Out of the box support for deployment to common platforms via CI/CD piplelines
+* Out of the box support for frontend deployment to Firebase Hosting via CI/CD pipelines
-* (WIP) File storage + CSV export services
 * Lots of examples of programming best practices in both the frontend and backend